lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 That is, a signal of a pair of values: the time delta, and a boolean representing whether the `enter` key is down.
 The first argument of the `update` has also been modified to accept the new shape of our input.

-So far so good, but we want to *toggle* the state, so we can't just change the `update` code to:
+So far so good, but we want to *toggle* the state, which means we can't just change the `update` code to:

 {% highlight haskell %}
 -- ...